 Heather: Travel is like a great metaphor for the journey of life.
 We’re one person at the beginning of the trip, but by the end, can be changed in some way by the experience we had along the way.
 Sometimes that transformation occurs simply by attending more closely to our health and feeling truly at home in our bodies, which we rarely do in our everyday routines at home.

 Travel is also an opportunity to tune in to how we are interpreting our perceived experiences.
 How is my mindset, assumptions or expectations coloring my experience?
 Am I judging myself or others?
 To help us all become aware of these tendencies, wellness workshop weave together a mix of fun and engaging activities such as guided imagery, visual journaling, mindful movement, life mapping and even dream journaling.
 These activities are tied to evidence-based strategies for promoting health, optimism, inner wisdom and clarity for goal setting.

-And personally, I appreciate that the retreat affords me time to be alone with my thoughts as well as time to share, laugh and talk with other amazing women on the trail.
+And personally, I appreciate that the retreat afforded me time to be alone with my thoughts as well as time to share, laugh and talk with other amazing women on the trail.
 And I can’t think of a better location for these experiences than the Mediterranean Sea in eastern Spain, where you have waves crashing on the shore, beautiful little running trails and the sun shining overhead.
 It makes me feel healthy and strong as I breath in deeply appreciating where I’ve been and all that lies ahead.